-5 Experimental Results
+Experimental Results

-5.1 A Small Scene
+A Small Scene

 For our first experiment, we demonstrate the procedure on a relatively compact scene.
-An ensemble of 121 images of the scene depicted in Figure 3 was collected over a 2m by 2m environment, at 20cm intervals.
+The LAB scene consists of an ensemble of 121 images of the scene depicted in Figure 1.
+The images were collected over a 2m by 2m environment, at 20cm intervals.
 Ground truth was measured by hand, accurate to 0.5cm.

-Given the ensemble, the images were sorted at random and tracking was performed as described in Section 4.1, resulting in 91 useful tracked landmarks.
-(A tracked landmark was considered useful if it contained at least 4 observations).
+Given the ensemble, the images were sorted at random and tracking was performed as described above, resulting in 91 useful tracked features.
+(A tracked feature was considered useful if it contained at least 4 observations).
 The localization stage proceeded by first providing the ground truth information to four images selected at random.
 The remaining images were again sorted at random and added, without any prior information about their pose, according to the methodology described in the previous section.
-Figure 4 plots the original grid of poses, and beside it the same grid imposed upon the set of pose estimates computed for the ensemble.
-While there is some warping in the mesh, for the most part the topology of the poses is clearly preserved.
-It is interesting to note that the mesh is distorted most as the y-axis increases, corresponding to looming forward with the camera and, as such, where the nonlinearity of the perspective projection is most pronounced.
+Figure 2 depicts the set of inferred poses versus their ground truth positions.
+The four 'holes' in the data set at (20, 200), (40, 140), (60, 0), and (140, 0) correspond to the four initial poses for which ground truth was supplied.
+For the purposes of visualization, Figure 3 plots the original grid of poses, and beside it the same grid imposed upon the set of pose estimates computed for the ensemble.